 The Science Department has achieved excellent GCSE results over the past years both in terms of percentage, attainment and progress.
-In 2019, 84% achieved 2 GCSE passes in Science.
-With the triple science courses 98% in each of Biology, Chemistry and Physics, achieved a grade 4 or above.
-51% in Biology and Physics and 41% in Chemistry achieved a grade 7 or above.
+In 2023, 100% achieved 2 GCSE passes in Science with 85% achieving a grade 4 or above.
+Within the Separate science courses 98% of students achieved a grade 4 or above in Biology and Chemistry and in Physics 100% of students achieved a grade 4 or above.
+The figures in the Separate Science courses is equally impressive when considering grades 7+.
+49% of students in Biology, 42% of students in Physics and 42% of students in Chemistry achieved a grade 7.

 Our A level science courses are very popular and may be accessed through the study of Combined Science or from studying the separate GCSE Biology, Chemistry or Physics courses.
-Students choose to study science at Advanced level if they wish to pursue careers such as medicine, veterinary medicine, nursing, pharmacy, engineering, teaching or medical research.
+Students choose to study science at Advanced level if they wish to pursue careers in Science based fields such as medicine, veterinary medicine, nursing, pharmacy, engineering/chemical engineering, teaching or scientific research.
 Some students choose the Advanced level sciences just because they enjoy them and they use their qualifications to study marketing, advertising, the retail industry, the law and sport.
 A high percentage of our students go on to study at university and we feel that the skills they learn in science equip them very well for the challenge of university life.
 The 'Working Scientifically' skills developed in Key Stage 4 help students who choose to study Psychology at Advanced level.

-To study Biology, Chemistry and Physics at Advanced level students are required to achieve a grade 6 GCSE in Science subjects.
+To study Biology, Chemistry and Physics at Advanced level students are required to achieve at least 2 grade 6 GCSEs in Science subjects.
 Students can only achieve these grades if they sit higher papers.
 The selection of entry tier is not an option but is decided by how the students perform on unit tests and mock examinations.
 It is essential that any student wishing to pursue science A levels at Poynton High School demonstrates attainment at a high grade from the very beginning of the course in Year 10.